ChristopherCarignan/audio2stl/README.md

   preemph: value for pre-emphasis of audio

-  window: option for windowing audio using a variety of Matlab/Octave compatible filters found in the "singal" package
+  window: option for windowing audio using a variety of Matlab/Octave compatible filters found in the "signal" package
     ex: 'bartlett', 'blackman', 'hamming', 'hanning', 'triang'